Armored Heart: L'Odeur de l'Amour

 She handed the reins to Lanri, and squinted at the column of soldiers ahead of them.
 “Seeker, what are you–” She shushed her.
 She was looking for him, for that mage, and she didn’t have the time to explain Lanri’s own conclusions to her.

-She stood upright on the driver’s bench, raised her vantage point to scan… all the gods, trying to make out a man she’d only seen in passing in a crowd that was exclusively facing away from her was impossible, even for her.
+She stood upright on the driver’s bench, raised her vantage point to scan… All the gods, trying to make out a man she’d only seen in passing in a crowd that was exclusively facing away from her was impossible, even for her.
 The only remotely identifiable person in the whole fellowship was that captain Addler, who rode an armored horse alongside what must be Ithella.

 They might know where he is.